iminkin/splice-sites-conservation/README.md

 Description of the fields of the table data/processed/transcripts.csv
 =====================================================================
-* dataset: the name of the dataset from where the splice site comes
+* dataset: the name of the dataset from which the splice site comes
 * transcript_id: the id of the transcript
 * gene_type: either "protein_coding" or "lncRNA" depending on the source gene
 * inMANE: 1 if the whole transcript appears in a MANE transcript, 0 otherwise